stacktw/stacktw.github.io/index.md

   * It is extremely hard to hire Full Stack Developers in Taiwan.
   * Most developers either focus on the front or back-end, and have little opportunity to learn beyond their narrow scope.
 * **Longer Career Longevity.** Developers will have longer career longevity as a full stack, compared to front-end or back-end developers.
+* **No job seeking / hiring solution that is completely free.**
+  * Currently free solutions and network can easily be not free in the future.
+  * Only an open sourced solution can be truly free forever.

 ## Mission

 * Help front-end and back-end developers transition to a full stack role.
 * Discuss and understand synergies between front-end and back-end frameworks.
+* Build out an open sourced solution that is **free forever** for startup job seeking and hiring.

-## Community Ownership
+### Community Ownership

-* **Full Stack Developers Taiwan** is not the property of any individual or company.
+* **Startup Jobs Taiwan** is not the property of any individual, company, or incubator.
-* The open source community owns this full stack community.
+* The startup community in Taiwan owns this GitHub repo.

 ## Moderation Rules